awsdocs/amazon-pinpoint-user-guide/doc-source/channels-email-deliverability-dashboard-bounce-complaint.md

   + **Sending pause** – Your account's ability to send email was paused because the bounce rate was too high\.
 While your account's ability to send email is paused, you can't send email\.
 You can request that we review this decision\.
   + **Pending sending pause** – The metric caused us to place your account under review\.
 The issues that caused this review period haven't been resolved\.
 These issues might cause us to pause your account's ability to send email\.
 A member of our team has to review your account before we take any further action\.

+  To learn more about each status value and how we work with you to address issues that impact your account, see the [sending review process FAQs](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/faqs-enforcement.html) in the *Amazon Simple Email Service Developer Guide*\.

 ### Complaint Rate<a name="channels-email-deliverability-dashboard-bounce-complaint-overview-complaintrate"></a>

 This section shows the current complaint rate for your account\.
 The complaint rate for your account should remain below 0\.1%\.
-If the bounce rate for your account exceeds 0\.1%, we might temporarily pause your account's ability to send email\.
+If the complaint rate for your account exceeds 0\.1%, we might temporarily pause your account's ability to send email\.

 This section contains the following information:
 + **Eligible emails sent** – The number of emails that were considered in calculating the complaint rate\.